Toivo Vähä: Last years

 Vähä served his last years as a KGB colonel in Kaliningrad.
 After 1964 Vähä lived in Zhytomyr Oblast in Ukraine and managed various state enterprises.
 He retired in 1967, and moved to Petrozavodsk in the Karelian ASSR.
 Vähä wrote an autobiography which was released in 1970 and translated into Finnish in 1974.
 He also wrote three other memoirs, including one on Operation Trust, and several short stories that were published in the Finnish-language Karelian literature magazine Punalippu.

 Operation Trust was brought to public attention in 1964.
 Newspaper stories mentioned Vähä's name, calling him a Soviet hero.
 Vähä's family finally learnt about his former life.
 When Vähä went underground in 1925, he had abandoned his wife and daughter.
 Vähä later married again and had another daughter, who was named Lilya, as was his first child.
 During his last years Vähä publicly criticised Stalinism.
 He also paid attention to the mistakes of the Soviet Communist Party, which he had joined in 1920.

 Death

 Toivo Vähä died in Petrozavodsk in 1984 at the age of 83.
 The bust on his grave was erected by the KGB.
-Still highly respected in Russia, in 2001 his last hometown, Petrozavodsk, arranged a large festival to celebrate Vähä's 100th anniversary.
+In 2001, a big party was organized in Petrozavodsk when it was one 100-years since the birth of Vähä, where the speakers were, among others, the current Secretary of the Russian Security Council Nikolai Patrushev, who in the early stages of his career led the Karelian Security Service and later the Russian Security Service FSB.
 In 1990, Soviet author Oleg Tikhonov published a documentary novel of Vähä's life.